MicrosoftDocs/azure-devops-docs/docs/report/dashboards/dashboard-permissions.md

 ## Set default team dashboard permissions

 By default, all team members have permissions to create and edit dashboards for their teams.
-All members of the Project Valid Users group have view only permissions.
 All members of the Project Administrators or Project Collection Administrators group and team administrators can set the default dashboard permissions for a team.

 ::: moniker-end